rodrigodiez/rodrigodiez.io/index.md

 ## About
 {: .page-header}

-I consider myself a full stack developer.
-I can produce high quality, test driven solutions on all client, server, service, data and infrastructure layers.
+I am a full stack web engineer.
+I produce high quality, test driven, maintainable software and infrastructure solutions.

-I worked for small startups and for +500.000 daily visits companies.
-I learned from skilled workmates and I also managed teams of talented developers.
-I even ran my own company, learning valuable lessons along the way.
+I have years of experience helping businesses, from small innovative startups to +10 million users companies.
+I have learned from skilled workmates and I have also managed teams of talented developers.
+I even started my own company learning a lot along the way.

 I am of the opinion that...